 Tax on pension income

-Any income you receive from a pension scheme, including your State Pension, is treated as earned income and may be liable to tax; your pension provider(s) using your tax code to deduct tax before paying the balance to you.
+Any income you receive from a pension scheme, including your State Pension, is treated as earned income which means you may be liable to pay tax on it; your pension provider(s) using your tax code to deduct tax before paying the balance to you.

 You should be able to take a proportion of your pension pot as a tax-free lump sum.
-This may be the first 25% in the form of a pension commencement lump sum (usually referred to as a ‘PCLS’) or, if you go for an uncrystallised fund pension lump sum (‘UFPLS’) income drawdown arrangement, take smaller cash sums as and when you need them, the first 25% of each being tax free.
+This may be the first 25% in the form of a pension commencement lump sum (usually referred to as a ‘PCLS’) – see also ‘Receiving an income’ or, if you go for an uncrystallised fund pension lump sum (‘UFPLS’) income drawdown arrangement, take smaller cash sums as and when you need them, the first 25% of each being tax free.

 You need to think about any potential tax implications before you receive your pension as your income strategy during your retirement will dictate what you do with your pension pot and how you receive your pension.